kaylozano/kaylalozano/README.md

 **Fun Facts:**
    1. I am a tango and bachata dancer.
 When I am not working or with family, I am most likely on the dance floor.
    2. One of the most fun projects I have worked on was as a product manager for a startup working in the healthcare IP space.
-I managed the design and development a AR software prototype to aide spinal surgeons in the operating room.
+I managed the design and development of an AR software prototype to aide spinal surgeons in the operating room.
    3. My family is Argentine so, yes, we love to eat and be with family.